nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Notes:
 * The start date and the end date are included in the period.
+* The `DAYOFWEEK` stands for the day in the week, such as `monday`, `sunday` etc.
-* The `DAYOFWEEK` field required to specify shifts are not case-sensitive, but must be full.
+* Field required to specify shifts are not case-sensitive, but must be full.

 #### Swapping shifts: `swapShift`